AntonioFasano/filleR/README.md

 Motivation
 ============

 As you might know thanks to  [knitr](http://yihui.name/knitr/) package it is possible to generate data driven reports in R.

-Anyway there are situations when you already have a PDF template intended to be filled.
-Instead of creating a new filled PDF from scratch, it might be better to use R just to duplicate the existing form template and write the filling data over the PDF forms.
+Anyway there are situations when you already have a PDF form intended to be filled and, instead of creating a new filled PDF from scratch, it might be better to use R just to write the filling data over (duplicates of) the existing PDF template.
+This strategy is particularly useful when, for legal/administrative reasons, you are required to replicate exactly the original (complex) form.

-Note the here by PDF form to be filled I mean a _flat_ form, not the special file type hosting form fields.
+Note: here by PDF form to be filled I mean a _flat_ form, not the special file type hosting form fields.

-This strategy is particularly useful when, for legal/administrative reasons, you are required to exactly  replicate exactly the original (complex) form.

 Requirements